 Heads of Department should monitor lateness to lessons and should offer support to individual teachers as appropriate, especially where the problem is related to behaviour and / or pupils experiencing difficulty with the subject itself.
-Where pupils are late for lessons, teachers and departments generally should find appropriate sanctions for dealing with this, including detention, where necessary.

 An improvement in punctuality should be positively rewarded (see section 10).
 From time to time, it may be useful to set an individual a clear target for improvement, which can be monitored with agreed dates for review.